 Taking the conventional approach to Computer Vision would have made this timeline impossible.
 With Synthetic Data, we were able to execute and deploy at speed, testing and validating our assumptions of the mobile shelf auditing use case in a truly cost-efficient and scalable way.

-As a result, our new mobile product detection software, ReShelf Go, which was purpose built with Field Force Management in mind, came to be.
+As a result, our new mobile product detection software which was purpose built with Field Force Management in mind, came to be.

 Using ReShelf Go as your SKU recognition software of choice for your FFM mobile app empowers your field agents to get the job done more effectively and provides your CPG clients with trustworthy, real-time information to compute their most important retail execution KPIs.

 Using SCV we have achieved 96% accuracy for SKU-level product recognition as a baseline from day 1.
 Accuracy continues to improve as the SCV model carries out more detections.
 This level of precision, combined with the adaptability of the training data, is crucial for a successful automated shelf auditing deployment given the ever-changing nature of the retail environment and the inconsistency that comes from images captured on mobile devices.